Hackathon Facilitation

 through the process of

-and fostering a culture of
+organising their hackathons and fostering a culture of

 innovation and collaboration